Innovation-Web-3-0-Blockchain/Arbitrage-Bot/README.md

 npx hardhat run --network localhost scripts/2_manipulate.js
 ```

+Keep in mind, after running this script, you may need to restart your hardhat node, and re-deploy contracts to properly retest.

+**Note** This step only manipulates token price in your local blockchain not on the actual one.
+If you are doing an arbitrage for a different *ERC20* token other than the one in the provided example which are *(LINK/WETH)*.
+Make sure you modify the unlocked account, you will need to go on the block explorers of the blockchain you are using and find a *WHALE ADDRESS*.
+Also make sure you modify the amount of tokens you want that account to spent in order to manipulate price then you may need to adjust profitability reporting in the `executeTrade` function.

+## Additional Information

+- The [Server](./helpers/server.js) script is responsible for spinning up a local server.

+## Strategy Overview

+The current strategy implemented is only shown as an example alongside with the **manipulate.js** script.
+After we manipulate price on Uniswap, we fetch the reserves on Uniswap & Sushiswap and determine the lower *LINK* amount by dividing the lower amount by half.
+Based off of the strategy you plan to use dividing by half may not be the most optimal.

-## Deploying Trading Bot on Mainnet
+## Using Trading Bot on Mainnet

-Please view our [Arbitrage Bot Project Documentations](./Arbitrage-Bot-Project-Documentations/Mainnet.md) to view how to deploy the trading bot for arbitrage on a mainnet.
+Please view our [Arbitrage Bot Project Documentations](./Arbitrage-Bot-Project-Documentations/Mainnet.md) to view how to use the trading bot for arbitrage on a mainnet.

 ## Contributions